What Interactive Jobs Do

 Requests 10 cores and 32GB of memory for 2 hours on a shared partition.

-.
+--mem are only required for shared partitions like short-40core-shared.
 On exclusive partitions, you get all available memory on the node by default.GPU Interactive Session

 srun -p a100 --gres=gpu:1 --time=01:00:00 --pty bash